tofke/BTCi-mn-setup/README.md

 #### Note : you need to have the 'pwgen' tool installed for the above example to work
 (if you don't have it yet, type 'sudo apt install -y pwgen')

-d) start the XBI daemon
+e) start the XBI daemon
 ```
 xbid
 ```
-e) check your local wallet to enable the masternode with appropriate masternode.conf
+f) check your local wallet to enable the masternode with appropriate masternode.conf
 ```
 alias VPS-IP:port masterbodePrivateKey TXindex X
 ```